 How I Work

-So, what does the therapy or counselling journey look like?
+What does the therapy or counselling journey look like?

 Step 1 – Your First Session